risk-first/website/Just-Risk.md

  - If you're coding up new features in the software, this is mitigating [Feature Risk](Feature-Risk) (which we'll explore in more detail later).
  - If you're getting a business sign-off for something, this is mitigating the risk of everone not agreeing on a course of action (a [Coordination Risk](Coordination-Risk)).
- - If you're writing a specification, that's mitigating the type of "Incorrect Implementation Risk" we saw in the last section.
+ - If you're writing a specification, then that's mitigating the type of "Incorrect Implementation Risk" we saw in the last section.

 ## Every Action Has Attendant Risk